 - 2.14 Consultation in the Parish revealed that most people felt there was a real need to improve the local environment for walking and cycling.
-In particular, access to the Community Orchard is difficult, as the only way to reach it is by walking along the main road, meaning that many people choose to drive as the safest option.
-Post-Covid, the orchard has been closed due to issues related to land use and single farm payments. - 2.15 Given Lowick's position close to the Northumberland National Park, and the Northumberland Coast AONB, there are increasing numbers of visitors to the area, who would like to take advantage of the cycle routes and walking routes to reach nearby visitor attractions. - 2.16 Local businesses and residents feel that improved broadband speeds and improved mobile telecommunication is needed in the Neighbourhood Area to support local businesses as well as provide services for residents and visitors.
+In particular, access to the Community Orchard is difficult, as the only way to reach it is by walking along the main road, meaning that many people choose to drive as the safest option. - 2.15 Given Lowick's position close to the Northumberland National Park, and the Northumberland Coast AONB, there are increasing numbers of visitors to the area, who would like to take advantage of the cycle routes and walking routes to reach nearby visitor attractions. - 2.16 Local businesses and residents feel that improved broadband speeds and improved mobile telecommunication is needed in the Neighbourhood Area to support local businesses as well as provide services for residents and visitors.